pybites/pybites.github.io-source/content/codechallenge54_review.md

 ## Need more Python Practice?

-Subscribe to our blog (sidebar) to get a new PyBites Code Challenge (PCC) in your inbox every start of the week.
+Subscribe to our blog (sidebar) to get periodic PyBites updates.

 And/or take any of our 50+ challenges [on our platform](https://codechalleng.es/challenges/).